 Chaminade does not list requirements for admission beyond a high school transcript.
 Chaminade's Office of Professional and Continuing Education (PACE) oversees each of the school's online programs.
 All PACE programs deliver coursework asynchronously and eliminate on-campus requirements, catering to working professionals and military students in particular.
 The school provides discounted tuition to military students, accepts aid from each military branch, and honors previously earned military credits.
 The GI Bill® approves of Chaminade, and the school maintains an Reserve Officer Training Corps program.

 PACE provides online students with dedicated counseling to help them achieve success in distance education.
 In addition to undergraduate degrees, PACE also offers graduate and certificate programs, albeit not online.

 Most Affordable Online Colleges in Hawaii

-Below you’ll another ranking of the online schools in Hawaii, sorted by their tuition rate.
+See below for a ranking of online schools in Hawaii sorted by tuition rate.

 Scholarships and Financial Aid in Hawaii

 Applicants must live in Hawaii and take full-time classes at an accredited U.S. school, including accredited online colleges in Hawaii.
 Recipients should attend school as hotel or lodging management majors and hold a minimum 3.0 GPA.